jackblatch/OneStopShop/README.md

 2. Run Storybook (this will use the tailwind output file created in the previous step and run on `http://localhost:6006`).

    Command: `npm run storybook`

+## Troubleshooting

+If you see an error relating to a table not existing in PlanetScale (likely being thrown in `app/(storefront)/(main)/page.tsx` as this is the first use of the database), this is due to the database not being in sync.
+Revisit the 'running the app' steps above and check the 'Insights' tab in PlanetScale to check that table creation queries have ran.

 ## Contributing